firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 <img src="assets/vscode-2018-08-commit.png" alt="Commit changes" />

-The file explorer displays all files which were changed after the last commit.
-By hovering the files and clicking the `+` (plus) the files are staged.
+The sidebar will now display all files which were changed after the last commit.
+By hovering over the files changed and clicking the `+` (plus) symbol, the files will be staged.

 <img src="assets/vscode-2018-08-commit1.png" alt="Stashed Files">

-Type something in the line on top of the explorer and press the checkmark.
-The changes are now commited to your local copy.
-Now the changes have to be pushed back to GitHub.
+In the top of the sidebar, type a short description of the changes you’ve made and then press the checkmark to commit your changes.
+Your changes have now been committed to your local copy, but now they have to be pushed back to GitHub.

 <img src="assets/vscode-2018-08-push.png" alt="Stashed Files">

-Use the three-dot icon to open up the menu where you select the `Publish Branch` option.
+Use the three-dot icon to access more git commands and select the `Publish Branch` option.
 This should open up a dialog to put your GitHub credentials in.

 <img src="assets/vscode-2018-08-gh-auth.png" alt="Stashed Files">

 ## Submit your changes for review

-At this point you have completed your change but it still only resides in your repo.
-This step will show you how to submit a request to the administrator of the top-level repo to merge your change.
+At this point you have completed your change and pushed it to GitHub, but it still only resides in your fork of the repo.
+This step will show you how to submit a request for the administrator of the original repo to merge your change.

 In your repo on GitHub you'll see the `Compare & pull request` button next to the new branch notification.
 Click on that button.

 <img src="assets/compare-and-pull.png" alt="create a pull request" />

-Now submit the pull request.
+Now add a title and description, and submit the pull request.

 <img src="assets/submit-pull-request.png" alt="submit pull request" />